Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Introduction

-Third, we consider the mean exit time from the basin of attraction of a local minimum for non-reversible algorithms.
-We focus on the double-well example (illustrated in Figure \ref{fig-1}) which has been the recent focus of the literature \cite{BR2016, Landim2017} as it is the simplest non-convex function that gives intuition about the more general case and for which mean exit time has been studied in continuous time.\footnote{To our knowledge, a rigorous mathematical theory that characterizes the mean escape time for non-reversible Langevin algorithms beyond the double well example for general non-convex functions is non-existent at the moment.}~We show that these results can be translated into discrete time if the stepsize parameter is small enough and the inverse temperature is large enough.
+In addition, we consider the mean exit time from the basin of attraction of a local minimum for non-reversible algorithms.
+We focus on the double-well example which has been the recent focus of the literature \cite{BR2016, Landim2017} as it is the simplest non-convex function that gives intuition about the more general case and for which mean exit time has been studied in continuous time.
 Our analysis shows that non-reversible dynamics can exit the basin of attraction of a local minimum faster under some conditions and characterizes the improvement for both ULD and NLD compared to LD when the parameters of these algorithms are chosen appropriately.
-These results support the numerical evidence that non-reversible algorithms can explore the state space more efficiently (see e.g. \cite{carin-2015-langevin-integrators,emilyfox-sghmc,guillin2016}) and bridges a gap between the theory and practice of Langevin algorithms.
+These results support the numerical evidence that non-reversible algorithms can explore the state space more efficiently \cite{carin-2015-langevin-integrators,emilyfox-sghmc,guillin2016} and bridges a gap between the theory and practice of Langevin algorithms.